 The ERSS Wave 2 instruments include the following:

 Field Work Implementation

-Wave 1, planned for September 2011 to February 2012, will survey a subset of Agricultural Sample Survey (AgSS) households as well as new non-farm households, with a computer-assisted interview application on ultra-mobile personal computers.
-As with the regular AgSS, the data collection will be over the period of about 5-9 months depending on the area of the country and the seasons (from post-planting in the long rainy season to the start of the short rainy season).
+Wave 1, from September 2011 to March 2012, surveyed a subset of Agricultural Sample Survey (AgSS) households as well as new non-farm households, with a computer-assisted interview application on ultra-mobile personal computers.
+As with the regular AgSS, the data collection is over a period of about 5-9 months depending on the area of the country and the seasons (from post-planting in the long rainy season to the start of the short rainy season).
 The AgSS is carried out through multiple visits to the households by the resident enumerators.
-The final visit for the ERSS will be done after the crops have been harvested in order to get production data.
+The final visit for the ERSS is done after the crops have been harvested in order to get production data.

-Fieldwork for Wave 2 is scheduled to follow in September 2013.
+Fieldwork for Wave 2 began in September 2013 and is scheduled to finish in April 2014.